zubinchopra/portaldocs/portal-sdk/templates/portalfx-extensions-bp-blades.md

   Resource List blades are also known as Browse blades.

   Browse blades should contain an "Add" command to help customers create new resources quickly.
 They should also contain Context menu commands in the "..." menu for each row.

-  In addition, they should show all resource properties in the Column Chooser.
+And, they should show all resource properties in the Column Chooser.

   For more information, see the Asset documentation located at [portalfx-assets.md](portalfx-assets.md).